DataDog/browser-sdk/packages/rum/README.md

   - `service`: name of the corresponding service
   - `env`: environment of the service
   - `version`: version of the service
+  - `isCollectingError`: if RUM should collect errors.
+Default is `true`
+  - `collectErrorMessage`: when collecting errors, if RUM should collect error message.
+Default is `true`.
+Depends on `isCollectingError`.
+  - `collectErrorStack`: when collecting errors, if RUM should collect error stack trace.
+Default is `true`.
+Depends on `isCollectingError`.

   ```
   init(configuration: {